NeutrinoZh/blog/portfolio.md

 ## The Cooking Game VR

-*Platform: VR (SteamVR, Meta Link PC, Meta Quest) <br/>
+*Platform: VR (SteamVR, Meta Link PC, Meta Quest)*

-Stack: Unity, OpenXR, Wwise, URP, Netcode for GameObjects*
+*Stack: Unity, OpenXR, Wwise, URP, Netcode for GameObjects*

 I collaborated with the designer to bring our game to life, tackling all the technical challenges.
 I crafted intricate game mechanics, fine-tuned it for